AdobeDocs/commerce-admin.en/help/stores-purchase/tax-settings-general.md

 >[!NOTE]
 >
 >When cross-border trade is enabled, your profit margin changes by tax rate.
-Profit is determined by the formula:
+Profit is determined by the formula:<br>
-`Revenue - CustomerVAT - CostOfGoodsSold`
+>`Revenue - CustomerVAT - CostOfGoodsSold`

 **_To enable cross-border price consistency:_**